Little Brier Gap Trail

 Directions to Trailhead:

 From the Townsend "Y" intersection near Cades Cove, drive 7.4 miles to reach the Metcalf Bottoms Picnic Area.
 Turn left into the picnic area and drive across the one-lane bridge.
 At 0.4 miles from Little River Road, turn right onto Little Greenbrier Road.
 The parking area for the Little Brier Gap Trailhead is less than a half-mile up the narrow gravel road, and is next to the historic Little Greenbrier School.

 From the Sugarlands Visitor Center near Gatlinburg you'll drive 10 miles to reach the Metcalf Bottoms Picnic Area.

 Please note that Little Greenbrier Road is closed from late December until early March each year.
 If you wish to hike the trail during the winter months you'll have two options:

 1) Begin your hike from the small parking area located on Wear Gap Road (Lyon Springs Road), near the junction with Little Greenbrier Road.
 This will add a hike of 0.45-miles and a climb of 110 feet to reach the trailhead.

 2) Begin your hike from Metcalf Bottoms and hike the Metcalf Bottoms Trail up to the Little Greenbrier School.
 This trail is 0.7 miles in length and climbs roughly 120 feet.

 The Little Brier Gap Trailhead is located in the heart of an old mountain community known as Little Greenbrier.
-Once simply known as "Greenbrier," the "Little" was eventually added to its name in order to distinguish it from the larger Greenbrier community located along the Middle Fork of the Little Pigeon River, just north of Mt.
+Once simply known as "Greenbrier," the "Little" moniker was eventually added to its name in order to distinguish it from the larger Greenbrier community located along the Middle Fork of the Little Pigeon River, just north of Mt.
 LeConte.

-The earliest documented settlers in Little Greenbrier were Arthur "Brice" McFalls and Alexander McKenzie, who arrived in the 1830s.
-McFalls built a cabin in the 1840s, which was reassembled later by John Walker, father of the Walker Sisters, as the "kitchen" half of the Walker Cabin sometime during the late 1870s.
+Arriving in the late 1830s, Arthur "Brice" McFalls and Alexander McKenzie were among the earliest documented settlers in the Little Greenbrier area.
+Legend has it that McFalls built a cabin in the 1840s, which was purportedly reassembled in the late 1870s by John Walker, father of the Walker Sisters, as the "kitchen" half of the Walker Cabin.